 They can also be recruited to help staff a project team, coach team members, assist with communications, or create training plans and programs.
 For instance, if the IT team is developing new software for the company to use, HR may be asked to help build the training plan for user adoption.

 As HR professionals are increasingly expected to work on and manage projects, they must have the right PM tools, skills, and knowledge to ensure success.

 Benefits of planning human resources in project management

 The role of HR in project management is a significant one.
 It’s one of the 10 major project management process areas in the PMBOK (Project Management Book of Knowledge).
 So, planning human resources and project management naturally go hand in hand.

-The activities under the Project Human Resource Management process include estimating, planning, and acquiring necessary project resources, as well as managing and developing the project team.
+The activities under the Project Human Resource Management process include estimating, developing resource plans, and acquiring necessary project resources, as well as managing and developing the project team.